 Are you a foodie but have just discovered the wonders of wine?
 Welcome to the party.
-Wine symbolises wealth and celebration.
-It also offers plenty of health benefits.
-But, there are more things to know about wine as a new hobbyist.
+Wine symbolises celebration and it pays off to know what food to pair it with.

 So, here’s a complete beginner’s guide that will help you immerse into the world of wine and wine tasting.

 Wine is a fermented alcoholic beverage.
 It can be made from any type of fruit but grape is the most common ingredient used around the world.
-Wines are mostly made from grapes that have seeds, thick skin, sweeter, and smaller.
-There are 1,300 varieties of these wine grapes.
+Wines are mostly made from grapes that have seeds, thick skin, are sweet and small.
+There are 1,300 varieties of these types of wine grapes.
 The most popular one, planted in many Australian vineyards, is the Carbet Sauvignon.

-These wine grapes are not the ones you purchase in the grocer’s.
+These wine grapes are not the ones you purchase at your grocer’s.
 These table grapes are bigger, crunchier, and seedless.
 They also have thicker pulp and lesser acidity.

 It takes an entire season for wine grapes to ripen.
 That’s why wines are produced only once a year.
 In Australia, the harvest season for wine grapes is February to April.